 The color of our juice ended up as an earth tone due to mixing the greens with the orange of the carrot.
 Don’t be put off by this.
 It’s still delicious.
 The muffins were excellent, and we felt great after having our veggies for breakfast.

-Every household has their own rhythms.
+Every household has its own rhythms.
 Saturday morning has naturally become a time of gathering around the table for our family, probably because I love breakfast so much.
 On Saturday mornings we are excited about the leisure of the weekend ahead.
 On Saturday mornings we are looking forward to soccer games and projects in the garden.
 On Saturday mornings we have time to enjoy our breakfast.
 It’s unlike any other day of the week.

 I’ll be posting here what our family is doing on Saturday mornings in hopes of inspiring your breakfast table.
 Likewise, I want to hear from you.
 What do breakfasts look like at your home?
 Do you have suggestions of what we should try?
 I’d love to hear from you as we are always looking for new adventures.